Bicycling Magazine has Gran Fondo Las Vegas on its “bucket list” of Gran Fondos!

 The Planet Ultra TRIPLE CROWN OF GRAN FONDOS consists of the Gran Fondo Las Vegas, the Zion Gran Fondo and Tri States Gran Fondo.
 Complete both Las Vegas and Zion you’ll receive a discount code for 25% off your Tri States entry.
 Complete Tri States and you’ll be automatically entered into a drawing to win a free entry to one of the 3 events the following year.
 Join the fun!
 Ride all 3!

-Element Las Vegas, 10555 Discovery Drive in Las Vegas , 702-589-2013.
-Our group rate for 2014 is $109 per night.
-We’re working on 2015 rates now and will post soon.
+Element Las Vegas, 10555 Discovery Drive in Las Vegas , 702-589-2000.
+Our group rate for 2016 is $129 per night.
+Let them know you’re with the Planet Ultra 2016 Gran Fondo Las Vegas to get our special rate.
 The Element Hotel has fantastic rooms which are like a home away from home.
 Each room has a modern kitchenette with dinnerware and utensils, a full-sized refrigerator/freezer, coffee maker, microwave, and stovetop burners.
 There’s a 32″ high-def flat screen tv and dvd player.
 Free internet access.
 The beds are super comfortable and the bathroom is huge.
 Your stay includes a delicious breakfast with lots of choices including egg sandwiches, granola, yogurt, smoothies and more.
 It’s way nicer, cleaner and more relaxing than a room on the Strip; and right across the parking lot from the start/finish line!

 Start / Finish Location: